jonschlinkert/common-config/README.md

   Commands:
-    --init, -i  Initialize a prompt to store common values --set,  -s  Save a value to the common-config store --get,  -g  Show a value from the common-config store --del,  -d  Delete a value from the common-config store --help      Display this menu
+    --init, -i  Initialize a prompt to store common values --set,  -s  Save a value to the common-config store --get,  -g  Show all values, or a specific value from the common-config store --del,  -d  Delete a value from the common-config store --help      Display this menu
 ```